Nagarjun1996/Online-Retail-Azure-Data-Engineering-Project/README.md

 # 7) Credits

 Acknowledgments: Architecture design and screenshots were produced during development of this project.
-Dataset: **UCI Machine Learning Repository — Online Retail** (`r params$dataset_url`).
+Dataset: **UCI Machine Learning Repository — Online Retail** (`https://archive.ics.uci.edu/static/public/502/online+retail+ii.zip`).
 Replace all example secrets/IDs with your own values and never commit sensitive information.
 All trademarks (Azure, Databricks, etc.) belong to their respective owners.

 All content is provided under the project’s LICENSE.
 This documentation was prepared to aid in understanding and deploying the Azure Medallion Lakehouse for the Online Retail scenario in a professional setting.